WMVP: Top 40 at the "Voice of Labor"

 Between 1963 and 1965, WLS was the only Top 40 station in Chicago.
 This situation was unusual, as most major cities had two or even three stations featuring pop music.
 Consequently, WLS had become somewhat complacent as it had no real competitors.
 This all changed in 1965, when WCFL became a Top 40 music station, competing with WLS.
 The station also moved from the American Furniture Mart where it had been since 1931, to the then new Marina City, where it remained for the next 20 years.
 While the station itself was on the 16th floor of the Commercial Building (today the Hotel Chicago Downtown), WCFL also had a "VIP Room" on the fifth floor where the "WCFL VIPs" (DJs) hosted various events such as record parties and autograph sessions for listeners who were members of the WCFL VIP Club.
 One of the station's first promotions was the "Bold" campaign-describing itself as a bold, new way of presenting today's music and its listeners (who wore "I'm Bold!" buttons) as bold enough to want a change.

-General Manager Ken Draper ran the station from 1965–1968 and brought many of the original staffers with him from the big Cleveland rock station KYW/WKYC he had run before.
+General Manager Ken Draper ran the station from 1965 to 1968 and brought many of the original staffers with him from the big Cleveland station KYW/WKYC he had run before.
 These included not only DJs but also chief engineer Mike King (later, Jim Loupas), and members of the crack newsroom team, which included the unstoppable Jeff Kamen.
 WCFL gained fame in 1966 when Kamen followed Chicago Civil Rights leader and comedy star Dick Gregory to Mississippi and was beaten by KKK members while reporting on a voter registration protest.
 The network TV film of the attack was seen by millions, with a still picture appearing on newspapers' front pages.
 Prior to Draper's establishment of an eight-person news department, news was gathered by taking the copy from the station's news wires and reading it on the air.